s8stchro/dh-project-ws14/README.md

 ## todo

-- understanding the meaning of the abbreviations of the part of speech
+- understanding the meaning of abbreviations from the part of speech
 - getting list of particles and their variations

 ## instructions